modflowpy/flopy/DEVELOPER.md

 The above will run all regression tests, benchmarks, and example scripts and notebooks, which can take some time (likely ~30 minutes to an hour, depending on your machine).
 To run only fast tests with benchmarking disabled:

-    pytest -v -n auto -m "not slow" --benchmark-disable
+    pytest -v -n auto -m "not slow"

 Fast tests should complete in under a minute on most machines.

+#### Selecting tests with markers

-A marker `slow` is used above to select a subset of tests.
+The `slow` marker is used above to select a subset of tests.
 These can be applied in boolean combinations with `and` and `not`.
 A few more `pytest` markers are provided:

 - `regression`: tests comparing the output of multiple runs
 - `example`: example scripts, tutorials, and notebooks

 Most of the `regression` and `example` tests are also `slow`, however there are some other slow tests, especially in `test_export.py`, and some regression tests are fairly fast.

-### Benchmarking

-Benchmarking is accomplished with the [`pytest-benchmark`](https://pytest-benchmark.readthedocs.io/en/latest/index.html) plugin.
-If the `--benchmark-disable` flag is not provided when `pytest` is invoked, benchmarking is enabled and some tests will be repeated several times to establish a performance profile.
-Benchmarked tests can be identified by the `benchmark` fixture used in the test signature.
-By default, two kinds of tests are benchmarked:

-- model-loading tests
-- regression tests

-To save benchmarking results to a JSON file, use the `--benchmark-autosave` flag.
-By default, this will create a `.benchmark` directory in `autotest`.

-### Debugging failed tests
+### Debugging tests

 To debug a failed test it can be helpful to inspect its output, which is cleaned up automatically by default.
 To run a failing test and keep its output, use the `--keep` option to provide a save location:

     pytest test_export.py --keep exports_scratch

 This will retain the test directories created by the test, which allows files to be evaluated for errors.
 Any tests using the function-scoped `tmpdir` and related fixtures (e.g. `class_tmpdir`, `module_tmpdir`) defined in `conftest.py` are compatible with this mechanism.

+### Benchmarking

+Performance testing is accomplished with [`pytest-benchmark`](https://pytest-benchmark.readthedocs.io/en/latest/index.html).
+Performance tests are located in `autotest/test_performance.py`.
+Test functions request the `benchmark` fixture, which can be used to wrap any function call.
+Benchmarked tests are run several times (the number of iterations depending on the test's runtime, with faster tests getting more reps) to establish a performance profile.
+Benchmarking is incompatible with `pytest-xdist` and is disabled when tests are run in parallel.
+When tests are not run in parallel, benchmarking is enabled by default.
+Benchmarks can be disabled with the `--benchmark-disable` flag.

+Benchmarking results are only printed to stdout by default.
+To save results to a JSON file, use `--benchmark-autosave`.
+This will create a `.benchmark` folder in the current working location (if you're running tests, this should appear at `autotest/.benchmark`).

 ### Writing tests